jzuccollo/cyclingpower/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cyclingpoweR is to compare power files from multiple power meters in R.
+The goal of cyclingpower is to compare power files from multiple power meters in R.

 ## Installation